OHBA-analysis/osl/examples/oxford/automated_ica_pipeline/README.md

 To run these scripts you need:

 1. The raw `.fif` file containing the recording for each session.
+Note, you must have an EOG and ECG channel.

 2. A structural MRI for each subject.